splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/2-put-together/01-01-read-fns.md

 ## What is the logic?

 The logic is already captured in the code.
 We can now think of this in the context of the read integer function.

 ```
-Function: Read Integer
+Function: Read Integer (read_integer)
 Parameters:
   prompt: a string with the message to show the user
 Local Variables: